 If I’m starting in the spring, will it be difficult to transition to student life?

 We make every effort to provide a smooth transition for students starting in the spring.
-When you arrive on campus in January, our Spring Welcome Week activities will ensure you have plenty of opportunities to meet students, faculty and staff and get involved with student organizations.
-For more information, please visit the Welcome Week website.
+When you arrive on campus in January, our Spring Welcome Experience activities will ensure you have plenty of opportunities to meet students, faculty and staff and get involved with student organizations.
+For more information, please visit the Welcome Experience website.

 When will my transfer credits be applied to my USC degree?